-Amy Tan is the author of The Joy Luck Club, The Kitchen God’s Wife, The Hundred Secret Senses, and two children’s books, The Moon Lady and The Chinese Siamese Cat, which has been adapted as Sagwa, a PBS series for… More about Amy Tan
+Amy Tan is the author of The Joy Luck Club, The Kitchen God’s Wife, The Hundred Secret Senses, and two children’s books, The Moon Lady and The Chinese Siamese Cat, which has been adapted as Sagwa, a PBS series for children.
+Tan was also the coproducer and co-screenwriter of… More about Amy Tan

 Q: Can you offer a window into your writing process?
 Do the characters come ﬁrst, or does a speciﬁc scene, setting, or theme?
 Do you have a set duration of time that you spend writing each day, or do you work as the mood takes you?

 Amy Tan: My process is a jumble, and I don’t recommend anyone follow it as a way to get a book written.
 I use the “guilt, chaos, self-torment, and more guilt” method.
 I ask myself awful questions, which induce shame, and then more questions that I would not publicly admit to having.
 For example, at one time I wondered, What if my mother died?
 What would I feel?
 Would I be relieved in some ways to be free of the old conﬂicts?
 Would I have regrets?
 What would I regret?
 Those were the questions that propelled me to write The Joy Luck Club and, in fact, the second sentence of the ﬁrst chapter states it bluntly: “My mother died . . .”
 Eventually, as I wrote, the questions evolved into one: “What hopes do my mother and I share in common?”